 - Proficiency with computers and medical billing software

-- Knowledge of unfair debt collection practices and insurance guidelines
+- Knowledge of ethical debt collection practices and insurance guidelines

 - Understanding of primary code classifications: ICD-10-CM, ICD-10-PCS, CPT and HCPCS